haschuele/haschuele/README.md

 # Contact

-Feel free to reach out to me via email at [your.email@example.com].
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or follow me on [Twitter](https://twitter.com/yourhandle) for updates on my latest projects.
+Feel free to reach out to me via email at HaileeSchuele@gmail.com or connect with me on [LinkedIn](www.linkedin.com/in/hailee-schuele).

 # Resume